-36. It is important to understand that the matrix shows net changes, which may mask information.
+- 33. It is important to understand that the matrix shows net changes, which may mask some important information.
 For example, if natural forest is lost in one place but an equal amount of plantation forest is added elsewhere, then no net change of tree covered area would be shown.
 Similarly, when agricultural land is converted into built-up land, but, at the same time, agricultural land is created through deforestation, total crop or grassland (used for agriculture) may not change.
-Where these phenomena are relevant, the format of Table 1 can be extended to show increases and decreases in separate tables and thus allow more detailed analysis.

-37. The core table for land use is the land use change matrix structured the same as the land cover change matrix (above) Rows and columns showing land cover classification in Table 4 would be replaced with the land use classification presented above in Table 2.

-38. Countries should look at the full classification structure in determining to what level it will classify land use in its own systems.
+Where these phenomena are relevant, the format of Table 1 can be extended to show increases and decreases in separate tables and thus allow more detailed analysis6. - 34.
+A land use change matrix showing physical changes in land use could also be developed with the same structure as the land cover change matrix (above).
+The rows and columns showing land cover classification in Account 4 would be replaced with the land use classification presented in core account 2. - 35.
+Countries should look at the full classification structure when determining to what level it will classify land use in its own systems.
 It should consider the extent and degree of variation of specific land covers and uses, along with the analytical and policy requirements.
 Given there are only a total of 34 basic classes for land and four each for inland water, coastal water and EEZ, it is recommended that countries consider coding at the lowest level of the classification.